lyft/domic/README.md

+⚠️ This repository has been archived and is no longer accepting contributions ⚠️

 # Domic — Reactive Virtual DOM for Android

 Domic is an abstraction for Android UI layer that mirrors real Android [DOM][dom], but ***reactively***.